MSc Public Health

 Career Links

-Lecturers on the MSc Public Health have close links with a range of national and international agencies and community partnerships, mostly through research, with an ‘applied’ focus.
-Examples of these links include: The World Health Organisation’s Collaborating Centre for Research in Oral Health in Deprived Communities; The Royal Society for Public Health; The NHS; the Department of Health; the Strategic Health Authority; and the National Institute of Clinical Excellence (NICE).
+Lecturers on the MSc Public Health have close links with a range of national and international agencies and community partnerships, mostly through research with an ‘applied’ focus.
+Examples of these links include: The World Health Organisation’s Collaborating Centre for Research in Oral Health in Deprived Communities; The Royal Society for Public Health; The NHS; the Department of Health; the Strategic Health Authority; and the National Institute for Health and Care Excellence (NICE).

 The benefits of these links to students include: research-informed teaching; a strong applied focus to the programme; the opportunity to engage with key public health professionals and practitioners; and access to an exciting seminar series, including speakers of international renown.